The 10 Best Parks In Atlanta

 ignaciobrosaunsplash.jpg

-We have rounded up the best parks in and around Atlanta so you can enjoy everything from picturesque waterfalls to sprawling canyons during your next weekend excursion.
+We’ve rounded up the best parks in and around Atlanta so you can enjoy scenic views, picturesque waterfalls and sprawling canyons on your next weekend excursion.

 Cascade Nature Preserve